 ii. where such office or place is held by an individual other than a director or by any firm, private company or other body corporate, if the individual, firm, private company or body corporate holding it receives from the company anything by way of remuneration, salary, fee, commission, perquisites, any rent‐free accommodation, or otherwise;

 “Responsibility Officer” means the Chief Financial Officer (CFO) of the Company.
-The Board may, where it is considered necessary so to do, appoint such other officer as it may consider proper as such Responsibility Officer(s).
+The Board may, appoint such other officer as it may consider proper as such Responsibility Officer(s).

-“Applicable Laws” means the Companies Act, 2013 and the rules made thereunder, SEBI Listing Regulations and include any other statute, law, standards, regulations or other governmental instruction relating to Related Party Transactions.
+“Applicable Laws” means the Companies Act, 2013 and the rules made thereunder, SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and include any other statute, law, standards, regulations or other governmental instruction relating to Related Party Transactions.

 All terms not defined herein shall take their meaning from the Applicable Laws.

 All RPTs must be reported to the Audit Committee and referred for approval by the Committee in accordance with this Policy.